-In January 2019, 80% of refugee claimants in Canada made their refugee claim at the airport, at an official border post or at an inland immigration office.
+In the first five months of 2019, 80% of refugee claimants in Canada made their refugee claim at the airport, at an official border post or at an inland immigration office.

-CROSSING THE BORDER AT AN UNOFFICIAL ENTRY POINT TO CLAIM ASYLUM IS NOT ILLEGAL
+CROSSING THE BORDER AT AN UNOFFICIAL ENTRY POINT TO CLAIM ASYLUM IS NOT A PUNISHABLE OFFENCE

-To enter Canada without prior authorization for the purpose of seeking asylum is not a crime under international and Canadian law.
+To enter Canada without prior authorization for the purpose of seeking asylum is accepted under international and Canadian law.

 Why?
-Because it is not always safe or even possible for a person running for his/her life to obtain proper travel documents to reach safety in another country.
+Because it is not always safe or even possible for a person whose life is at risk to obtain proper travel documents to reach safety in another country.